 About the Program

-In 2006, award-winning independent filmmaker Jay Craven and his 30-year film and arts non-profit, Kingdom County Productions (KCP), created a semester-long film intensive at Marlboro College - called Movies from Marlboro (2006 - 2016) and then Cinema Sarah Lawrence (2016-2020) at Sarah Lawrence College.
-Our 2022 edition will again be produced by KCP, working in partnership with Northern Vermont University (NVU).
+In 2006, award-winning independent filmmaker Jay Craven and his 32-year film and arts non-profit, Kingdom County Productions (KCP), created a semester-long film intensive at Marlboro College - called Movies from Marlboro (2006 - 2016) and then Cinema Sarah Lawrence (2016-2020) at Sarah Lawrence College.
+As with our 2022 program, our 2024 edition will be produced by KCP, working in partnership with Northern Vermont University (NVU).

-This innovative film intensive program is now Semester Cinema and it provides a unique experiential learning opportunity in creative collaboration that is unparalleled in the United States.
+Semester Cinema is an innovative film intensive program that provides a unique experiential learning opportunity in creative collaboration that is unparalleled in the United States

 We kick off the semester with a week-long excursion to the Sundance Film Festival where students navigate screenings, filmmaker Q & A’s, music events and the highly charged atmosphere of America’s most celebrated showcase of indie filmmaking.